sterlingwes/unocha-flashes/parsed/westbank-raw.md

 ### Settler Violence

+### Settler Violence

+* Since 7 October, OCHA has recorded 318 settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (241 incidents), or both casualties and damage to property (42 incidents).
+The weekly average of such incidents during this period stands at 39, compared with 21 incidents between 1 January and 6 October 2023\.
+However, the number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 18 incidents in the last (27 November - 3 December).
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers.

 ### Displacement (West Bank)

 * Since 7 October, at least 143 Palestinian households comprising 1,014 people, including 388 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from 15 herding/Bedouin communities.